outmindkjg/ngx3js/README.md

 [Examples](https://outmindkjg.github.io/ngx3js-doc/#/examples/) &mdash;
 [Documentation](https://outmindkjg.github.io/ngx3js-doc/#/docs)

-### FIX dependencies ###
-I found some errors on three.js.
-Before use this source.
-You muse fix them by you self. current theejs verion "0.134.0"

 ### Usage ###

 This code creates a scene, a camera, and a geometric cube, and it adds the cube to the scene.
 It then creates a `WebGL` renderer for the scene and camera, and it adds that viewport to the `document.body` element.
 Finally, it animates the cube within the scene for the camera.